-Fahrenheit to Celsius are the scales used for measuring temperature.
+Fahrenheit to Celsius in Canada are the scales used for measuring temperature.
 Both these units allow people to measure the hotness and coldness of objects.
 These scales are often used for reporting weather, room and water temperature.
 The symbol used to represent Fahrenheit is °F, whereas °C represents Celsius.
 For your information, the Celsius scale is also known as the Centigrade scale.

 Most countries around the world use the Celsius scale to measure temperature.
 But the US is one of the few countries that use the Fahrenheit scale.
 Therefore, it’s important to know how to convert Fahrenheit to Celsius, especially when conducting scientific research or travelling.